Event confidence

 GNSS Live monitors electromagnetic anomalies in the world's most strategically important maritime chokepoints using NASA's CYGNSS satellite constellation.
 When military radar, electronic warfare systems, or unusual vessel activity disturbs the RF environment over the ocean surface, CYGNSS detects it.

-The platform provides passive civilian satellite intelligence derived entirely from publicly available NASA data — no classified sources, no proprietary sensors.
+The platform provides free, open-access passive satellite intelligence derived entirely from publicly available NASA CYGNSS data.
+All data is subject to approximately 6 days of NASA processing latency before becoming available here.
+No classified sources, no proprietary sensors, no charges.

 Validated results